Applications should be

-- Test Scores: Official ACT or SAT scores current within the last five years are required from all applicants who have not earned at least 12 hours of college credit, excluding remedial work.
+- Test Scores: The college requires the submission of either the ACT or SAT for all first time college students or transfers with less than 12 college credits.
+Although we do not have a minimum score for application, the results are used to fully evaluate the applicant and are part of the review process.
 Scores should be sent directly from the issuing organization to Watkins.
 Watkins College of Art, Design & Film’s ACT code is 4027; the SAT code is 4927.
-High school graduates who have not taken either the ACT or SAT must schedule a critical thinking entrance exam with the Admissions Office.
+If you have not taken the ACT or SAT or took the exam more than five years ago, please contact the admissions office.
 A good resource for information on the ACT and SAT, dates of tests, practice tests etc. can be found at http://www.testdatescentral.com/sat-test-dates.htmlhttp://www.testdatescentral.com/sat-test-dates.htmll (for the SAT) and http://www.testdatescentral.com/act-test-dates.html (for the ACT).

 - Letter of Reference: The Reference Form must be completed by a person (e.g. a teacher, employer, art instructor, or counselor; not a friend or a family member) who can evaluate the applicant’s potential for success at the college level.
 The reference form is included in the online application.
 For applicants using the paper application, the completed form should be returned to the applicant in a sealed envelope to accompany the application or can be mailed directly to the Admissions Office.